The Net (1923 film)

-The Net is a 1923 American silent melodrama film directed by J. Gordon Edwards and starring Barbara Castleton, Raymond Bloomer, and Albert Roscoe.
-It is a film adaptation of the 1919 Broadway play of the same name, itself based on the novel The Woman's Law by Maravene Thompson.
+The Net is a 1923 American melodrama film directed by J. Gordon Edwards and starring Barbara Castleton, Raymond Bloomer, and Albert Roscoe.
+It is a silent film adaptation of the 1919 Broadway play of the same name, itself based on the novel The Woman's Law by Maravene Thompson.
 The film depicts the story of Allayne Norman (Castleton) and her husband Bruce (Bloomer).
 Bruce commits murder and convinces Allayne to help him blame the crime on a man suffering from amnesia (Roscoe).
 After Bruce dies and the man recovers, he marries Allayne.

 The film's release was delayed almost a year from its originally announced date.
 Contemporary reviews were mixed to negative.
 Like many of Fox Film's early works, it was likely lost in the 1937 Fox vault fire.

 Plot

 Allayne Norman's husband Bruce is a drunkard and gambler.
 Finally unable to tolerate his behavior, she goes to her artist cousin for assistance.
 Her husband follows her to demand more money.
 The resulting argument and fight ends with Bruce killing his wife's cousin.
 Shortly thereafter, an amnesiac man enters the studio.
 In an effort to avoid the consequences of his actions, Bruce places his identifying documents in the man's pockets, then flees the studio with Allayne and their son.

 The police are unable to determine what has occurred, but identify the man as Bruce Norman based on the planted papers, and send him to what they presume to be his home, in the hope that the presence of family will aid the return of his memory.
 Fearing the truth would result in her son being known as the child of a murderer, Allayne identifies the man as her husband while Bruce remains in hiding.

 When Bruce returns, he attempts to kill the man who has taken his place.
 He fails and is shot instead.
 The man regains his memory, allowing him to be cleared of wrongdoing.
 Having fallen in love during their time together, Allayne and the man marry.